GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 ## Code-Splitting for Faster Web Apps

-Web applications are slow, and JavaScript is among the most expensive resources that we ship to the user.
-Waiting for a slow web application to load can frustrate your users and decrease their conversion.
+Web apps are slow, and JavaScript is among the most expensive resources that you ship.
+Waiting for a slow web app to load can frustrate your users and decrease conversions.

 ![Slow web apps are stressful](guess-0.png)